codedmachine111/APS/index.md

 [View Implementation](https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/)

 #### 2. Directed Acyclic Graph (DAG) for transcoding pipeline
 Different creators have different video processing requirements.
-Some might add a custom thumbnail, watermarks or upload a high definition video whereas others do not.
-To support these processing pipelines and maintain parallelism a DAG model can be used which defines tasks in stages so that they can be executed parallely or sequentially.
-These tasks can be scheduled using Topological sort.
+Some might add a custom thumbnail, watermarks, or upload a high-definition video whereas others do not.
+To support these processing pipelines and maintain parallelism a DAG model can be used which defines tasks in stages so that they can be executed parallelly or sequentially.
+These tasks can be scheduled using the Topological sort.
 A resource manager can be used for managing the efficiency of resource allocation.
-It needs to have 3 queues: the "Task queue" which a priority queue that contains the tasks to be executed; the "Worker queue" which is also a priority queue that contains information about worker utilization; and the "Running queue" that contains information about currently running tasks and workers.
+It needs to have 3 queues: the "Task queue" which is a priority queue that contains the tasks to be executed; the "Worker queue" which is also a priority queue that contains information about worker utilization; and the "Running queue" that contains information about currently running tasks and workers.
 The task scheduler picks

 **Challenges**: Allocation of available resources.